Sides and Salads

 Mix the dry ingredients

-In a large bowl, combine the flour, cornmeal, baking powder, salt, toasted cumin seeds, cinnamon, cayenne, and chives or green onions.
+In a large mixing bowl, combine the flour, cornmeal, baking powder, salt, toasted cumin seeds, cinnamon, cayenne, and chives or green onions.
 Mix well to combine.

-Next add in the diced green chiles and stir to combine.
+Next, add in the diced green chiles and stir to combine.

 Prepare the wet ingredients

-Add the softened butter and sugar to the bowl of a stand mixer or use a hand held mixer.
+Add the softened butter and sugar to the bowl of a stand mixer or use a handheld mixer.
 Cream the butter and sugar until light and fluffy.

 Combine the ingredients for the Hatch Green Chile Cornbread

-Baking the Green Chile Cornbread
+Baking the Cast Iron Skillet Cornbread

 Pour the batter into the prepared pan and spread out evenly.

-Bake the Hatch Green Chile Cornbread until it begins to brown and you can place a toothpick near the center of the cornbread and it comes out clean.
+Bake the Hatch Green Chile Cornbread until it is deep golden brown, and you can place a toothpick near the center of the cornbread, and it comes out clean.
 This time can vary depending on the size of your pan but typically takes 30 to 40 minutes.
-Larger pans will cook quickly because the cornbread is thinner.

-Let the cornbread cool in the pan for about 10 minutes then flip it out onto a cutting board.
-Slice and serve warm with you favorite BBQ such as our Eastern North Carolina Pulled Pork, Beef Short Rib Burnt Ends, or Spatchcock Chicken.
-No BBQ feast is complete without some bourbon, so be sure to pour a few glasses of our Smoked Manhattans or our Campari Old Fashioned.
+Let the hot cornbread cool in the pan for about 10 minutes then flip it out onto a cutting board.
+Slice and serve warm with your favorite BBQ such as our Eastern North Carolina Pulled Pork, Beef Short Rib Burnt Ends, Texas Style Brisket, rib tips, or Spatchcock Chicken.

-Other Options For The Hatch Green Chile Cornbread
+Other Options for the Hatch Green Chile Cornbread

 In addition to a skillet cornbread, this recipe also works really well as cornbread muffins, or in mini bread pans, you just need to adjust the cooking time appropriately.
 Just cook until a toothpick pulls out clean.

+Store the leftover skillet cornbread in an airtight container and eat of freeze withing 5 days.
 Even if you are only cooking for a small group the recipe freezes very well, so it is always ready for your BBQ cookout.

 Thank you for taking the time to visit our blog.
-If you tried and enjoyed our recipe please share with others and please leave us a comment and review.
+If you tried and enjoyed our recipe, please share with others and please leave us a comment and review.
 We also love to see your pics so don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog.
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.
 Until next time, Carne Diem!

 📖 Recipe